Vision-Based Mobile App GUI Testing: A Survey: Fundamental Technique for GUI Testing

 In recent years, approaches based on image understanding for recognizing app GUI components have provided new solutions and methods for scenarios where automatic component localization is challenging.
-Some research focuses on GUI element classification.
+Some studies focus on GUI element classification.
 Sun \etal \cite{sun2020ui} employ image understanding to analyze and extract component images from screenshots, design and implement convolutional neural networks (CNNs), and use pre-trained CNNs to classify these images.
-Other research aims to identify abnormal GUI components through visual information.
-For example, OwlEye, proposed by Liu \etal \cite{liu2020owl}, models the visual information of GUI screen screenshots, enabling the detection of display issues within GUIs and pinpointing the specific areas in the given GUI that need developer attention.
+OwlEye, proposed by Liu \etal \cite{liu2020owl}, models the visual information of GUI screen screenshots, enabling the detection of display issues within GUIs and pinpointing the specific areas in the given GUI that need developer attention.
 Furthermore, the iterative updates of GUIs have increased the complexity of testing.
 Moran \etal \cite{moran2018detecting} introduce an automated method that utilizes CV techniques and natural language generation to accurately and concisely identify changes made to mobile app GUIs between consecutive submissions or releases.
-Chen \etal \cite{chen2020object} propose a novel GUI element detection method that applies traditional CV methods for non-text element area detection and combines them with deep learning models, fully leveraging their advantages to achieve excellent detection results.
-Examples using the algorithms in \cite{chen2020object} and \cite{yu2021layout} are shown in \figref{fig:ele}.
+Chen \etal \cite{chen2020object} propose a novel GUI element detection method (\figref{fig:ele}).